benbjohnson/litestream.io/content/alternatives/_index.md

 Please see our [guide to running a cron-based backup strategy](/alternatives/cron).

+## LiteFS

+[LiteFS](https://github.com/superfly/litefs) is a distributed file system that automatically replicates SQLite databases across a cluster of machines.
+It is meant for environments where high availability and low global latency are important whereas Litestream is primarily meant for disaster recovery.

+The LiteFS project is developed by the same creators of Litestream and they share many similarities internally.

 ## Raft-based consensus

 You can achieve higher durability guarantees by running a cluster of nodes that